DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [Discovering novel algorithms with AlphaTensor](https://www.deepmind.com/blog/discovering-novel-algorithms-with-alphatensor).
 Discovery of novel algorithms by AI.
 Broad possibilities for application in data science/computer science in general.
 Link to the GitHub repo and article in the article.
 - [Explainpaper](https://www.explainpaper.com/).
 Upload a paper, highlight confusing terms and get an explanation returned (provided by with GPT-3 model).
 - [Illustrated Machine Learning](https://illustrated-machine-learning.github.io/) A website illustrating a variety of ML concepts, a bit "back of the envelop" drawing style.
+- [Polars](https://github.com/pola-rs/polars/tree/master/py-polars).
+New library claimed to be much faster than Pandas for dataframes in Python.
+- [New machine setup](https://github.com/RamiKrispin/awesome-ds-setting).
+Tutorial on how to set up a new machine for Data Science.
+Based on MacOS.
+- [WebR](https://www.tidyverse.org/blog/2023/03/webr-0-1-0/).
+R package to run R code directly in browser from a website.
+- [Rang](http://blog.schochastics.net/post/rang-make-ancient-r-code-run-again/) R package to help reproducibility of old code in R.

 ## Natural Language Processing

 - [Creating knowledge graphs from unstructured text](https://faircookbook.elixir-europe.org/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text.html).
 FAIR cookbook recipe with all steps (and tools) from literature to knowledge graph.

+- [Prodigy Open AI recipes](https://github.com/explosion/prodigy-openai-recipes).
+Recipes to obtain high quality dataset from LLM and small annotation effort.

+- [Understanding LLM: A reading list](https://sebastianraschka.com/blog/2023/llm-reading-list.html).
+Reading list of founding papers for Transformers-based language models.

 ### Models

 - [SAPBERT](https://huggingface.co/cambridgeltl/SapBERT-from-PubMedBERT-fulltext).
 HuggingFace model for biomedical entities representation.
 - [PubMedBERT](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract)
  [REBEL](https://github.com/Babelscape/rebel).
 Relationship extraction model.
 HuggingFace model, pluggable on spaCy.
 Ranked 3rd on relationship extraction the Adverse Drug Events dataset.
+- [BioGPT](https://github.com/microsoft/BioGPT).
+Pre-trained on biomedical literature, claims to outperform SoT models on most biomedical NLP tasks.

+### Corpora

+- [EuropePMC](https://www.biorxiv.org/content/10.1101/2023.02.20.529292v1.full.pdf+html).
+Annotated full text corpus for gene/proteins, diseases and organisms.
+Link is to the BioarXiv paper, with details on how to access and reuse the resource.

 ### Papers/Books